Nazi Party rally grounds: Luitpoldhalle (Luitpold Hall)

 The Luitpold Hall (Luitpoldhalle) (built 1906) had an outline of 180 × 50 m featured 76 loudspeakers, 42 spotlights, the largest pipe organ in Germany and could seat 16,000 people.
-Dating back to the Bavarian Exposition, the former machine hall was renovated and first used by the Nazis for the party convention party congress of 1934.
-Its monumental neo classic facade featured a shell limestone facing with three enormous entrance portals.
+Dating back to the Bavarian Exposition, the former machine hall was renovated and first used by the Nazis for the party congress of 1934.
+Its monumental neoclassic facade featured a shell of limestone facing with three enormous entrance portals.
 It was in this building during the party congress of 1935, that the Nuremberg laws were adopted which deprived German Jews and other minorities of their citizenship.
 The structure was severely damaged by allied bombs in early 1945 and a few years later replaced by a parking lot.
 The granite staircase leading to the building remains intact today.

 Kongresshalle (Congress Hall)

 The Congress Hall (Die Kongresshalle) is the biggest preserved Nazi monumental building and is landmarked.
 It was planned by the Nuremberg architects Ludwig and Franz Ruff.
 It was intended to serve as a congress centre for the NSDAP with a self-supporting roof and would have provided 50,000 seats.
 It was located on the shore of and in the pond Dutzendteich and marked the entrance of the rally grounds.
 The building reached a height of 39 m (a height of 70 m was planned) and a diameter of 250 m.

 The building is mostly built out of clinker with a facade of granite panels.
 The design (especially the outer facade, among other features) is inspired by the Colosseum in Rome.
 The foundation stone was laid in 1935, but the building remained unfinished and without a roof.
 The building with an outline of an "U" ends with two head-buildings.
 Since 2001, the Dokumentationszentrum Reichsparteitagsgelände (Documentation Center of the Nazi Party Rally Grounds), with the permanent exhibition Faszination und Gewalt (Fascination and Violence), has been located in the northern wing.
 In the southern building, the Serenadenhof, the Nuremberg Symphony Orchestra have their domicile.